mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Merciless Eviction</auto-card-image>
 </div>

 These just cost more and/or do less than mass bounce effects.
-Remember, I'm no longer getting the discount from <auto-card name="Jodah, Archmage Eternal">Jodah</auto-card>.
+Remember, I'm no longer getting the discount from <auto-card name="Jodah, Archmage Eternal">Jodah</auto-card>, so that whole line of the thinking from the last article is moot.

 ## Cutting Dead Weight